-When it comes to climate change, people are the problem.
+When it comes to climate change, people are part of the problem.
 They must also be part of the solution.

 Global climate change is the existential threat of our time.
 Caused by human activities, climate change’s impacts—rising sea levels, extreme weather and natural disasters, new cycles of flooding and drought, and economic instability, among others—disproportionately affect the most vulnerable people and those least able to adapt to the changes.
 These communities are the least responsible for climate change, and the least able to adapt to its effects.

 Climate change needs behavior change.
 And change is what Rare does best.

 Helping individuals and communities change their relationship with nature unlocks direct benefits for people and the environment: better yields and productivity, strengthened protections for habitats and wildlife, greater social equity, enhanced livelihoods for millions of people, and increased resilience to climate change.

 Rooted in behavioral and social science and design thinking, our behavior-based and people-centered approach makes climate-friendly behaviors easier to adopt, and the impact longer lasting.

 Sign me up for occasional emails to learn more about Rare’s work and how I can support its mission.
 I know I can unsubscribe at any time.